Aetopia/ZetaConfig/README.md

     - `Spoof CPU Cores` (Yellow) Default: 4
         This option allows one to make their CPU core count to appear lower than actual.
         Lower values can reduce CPU usage by a significant amount.
         Drag the slider to increase or decrease the Core count.
+        **Alter this option if necessary!**

     - `NVIDIA Driver Black Magic` (Blue) Default: Nothing But Boost
         Configure NVIDIA Reflex with this option.